Chart Color Schemes

 Campsie - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Campsie-South is one of Australia's most culturally diverse areas, with 73.3% of its population born overseas and 81.0% speaking a language other than English at home.
-Christianity is the predominant religion in Campsie-South, comprising 32.9% of its population.
-Buddhism, however, is significantly overrepresented compared to Greater Sydney's average, making up 13.8%.
+Campsie-South has one of the highest levels of cultural diversity in Australia, with 73.3% of its population born overseas and 81.0% speaking a language other than English at home.
+Christianity is the predominant religion in Campsie-South, accounting for 32.9% of its population.
+However, Buddhism stands out with 13.8%, significantly higher than Greater Sydney's average of 5.8%.

 Frequently Asked Questions - Diversity